 HIT/CIM Department Transfer Credit Policy

-The following HIT courses will only be considered for transfer credit from a regionally accredited college or university program that is a CAHIIM-Accredited HIT Program or an AHIMA-Approved Coding Program:
+The following HIT courses will be considered for transfer credit IF they were completed (1) at a regionally-accredited institution AND (2) through a CAHIIM-Accredited HIT Program or an AHIMA-Approved Coding Program.

-HIT101, HIT102, HIT200, HIT205, HIT210, HIT220, HIT230, HIT240, HIT255, and HIT265.
+HIT220, HIT230, HIT240, and HIT265.
 We are normally unable to consider transfer credit for these courses completed more than five (5) years prior to the request; however, students who 1) hold active AHIMA credentials and 2) have been actively working in the field may request individual review.

 Transfer credit will not be awarded for HIT275, HIT280, HIT284 and HIT285.